Collaborative causal inference on distributed data: Method

 \section{Method}

 In this section, we first describe our method in Section \ref{sec:method_dcqe}.
-Next, we discuss the privacy and confidentiality on our method in Section \ref{sec:method_privacy}.
-Then, we present the pros and cons of our method in Section \ref{sec:method_proscons}.
+Next, we discuss the privacy and confidentiality preservation schemes on our method in Section \ref{sec:method_privacy}.
+Then, we present the advantages and disadvantages of our method in Section \ref{sec:method_ad_disad}.